-- (1) Each director was permitted to elect to receive a cash payment or payment in the form of RSUs.
-A director electing to receive the entirety of his or her payment in the form of equity received equity at a 20% premium to the cash amount.
-Each non-employee director was also permitted to elect to take 50% of the compensation as cash and 60% in the form of equity (with the additional 10% representing a premium to the cash amount). - (2) For 2020, the Board of Directors determined that equity granted pursuant to the non-employee director compensation program would be in the form of RSUs.
+- (1) Each director may elect to receive a portion (at least 50%) of their retainer in cash or in the form of equity.
+In 2021, all directors elected to receive equity, which was in the form of RSUs. - (2) For 2021, the Board of Directors determined that equity granted pursuant to the non-employee director compensation program would be in the form of RSUs.
 The amounts in this column represent the aggregate grant date fair value of the RSUs, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
 The amounts reflect accounting cost and may not correspond to the actual economic value realized by our directors.
-See Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 for a summary of the assumptions we apply in calculating these amounts. - (3) In connection with Ms. Davidson's appointment as the chair of the audit committee on June 6, 2019, Ms. Davidson received a pro-rated compensation amount of \$8,610 in the form of RSUs.
-Due to an error, these RSUs were issued at a value equal to 100% of the pro-rated compensation amount rather than at the 20% premium value as contemplated by the non-employee director compensation program then in effect.
-On April 17, 2020, the Board of Directors approved the grant of the remaining 20% pro-rated compensation value, in an amount of \$1,722, in the form of RSUs. - (4) As of December 31, 2020, Mr. Doak and Mr. Lindsley each held options to purchase 33,170 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (5) As of December 31, 2020, Ms. Ferracone held options to purchase 65,181 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (6) Mr. Johnson joined the Board of Directors on November 25, 2020.
-He received a pro-rated equity award in 2021 for his service as a director in 2020. - (7) As of December 31, 2020, Dr. Low held options to purchase 8,750 shares of common stock under certain option awards granted pursuant to our 2007 Equity Incentive Plan and options to purchase 37,592 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (8) As of December 31, 2020, Mr. Rubin held options to purchase 16,585 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (9) This amount represents a cash election equal to 50% of the annual amount granted to non-employee directors under the non-employee director compensation program (or \$37,500). - (10) This amount represents the compensation paid to Mr. Rubin for certain consulting services unrelated to his service as a director, including attending animal health industry events on our behalf.
+See Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for a summary of the assumptions we apply in calculating these amounts. - (3) Ms. Robin Ferracone and Mr. Hays Lindsley are former directors who did not stand for re-election at the June 2021 Annual Stockholder Meeting.
+In February 2021, Ms. Ferracone and Mr. Lindsley received RSUs with a fair value of \$139,576 and \$123,236, respectively.
+Their RSUs were partially vested through June 16, 2021, with the vested portion through such date of \$64,201 and \$56,716, respectively. - (4) As of December 31, 2021, Mr. Doak held options to purchase 33,170 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (5) Mr. Johnson joined our Board of Directors on November 25, 2020.
+This total includes Mr. Johnson's pro-rated equity award received in February 2021 for his services as a director in 2020, with a fair value of \$29,728. - (6) As of December 31, 2021, Dr. Low held options to purchase 37,592 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (7) As of December 31, 2021, Mr. Rubin held options to purchase 6,344 shares of common stock under certain option awards granted pursuant to our 2014 Equity Incentive Plan. - (8) This amount represents the compensation paid to Mr. Rubin for his service as a director of our insurance entity subsidiaries. - (9) Dr. Satchu joined the Board of Directors on July 30, 2021.
+She received a pro-rated equity award in 2021 for her service as a director in 2021.